What Are Alloy Wheel Rim Protectors and Do They Work?

 Alloy wheels make a great addition to your car and are available on most new models.
-But many modern alloy wheels are very large in diameter, making the rims vulnerable to damage.
-They can easily pick up scratches and scrapes from road kerbs, spoiling their appearance.
+But, many modern alloy wheels are large in diameter, making the rims vulnerable to damage.
+They can pick up scratches and scrapes from road kerbs, spoiling the appearance.

 What are alloy wheel rim protectors?

-They are a strip of flexible, tough plastic or rubber material that fit around the edge of the alloy wheel rims.
-Some alloy wheel protectors are self-adhesive and stick over the edge of the wheel, while others are slotted between the wheel and the tyre.
+They are a strip of flexible, tough plastic or rubber that fits around the edge of the alloy wheel rims.
+Some protectors are self-adhesive, sticking over the edge of the wheel.
+Others slot between the wheel and the tyre.

-Alloy wheel rim protectors are designed to protect the edges or rims of your alloy wheels.
-Some types do this by covering the edges, while others provide a slight protrusion that bears the brunt of any kerb contact.
-The idea is that if you do scrape the kerb, the protector is the only thing that gets scratched.
+Alloy wheel rim protectors protect the edges or rims of your alloy wheels.
+Some do this by covering the edges, while others provide a slight protrusion that takes the hit of any contact.
+The idea is that if you do scrape the kerb, the protector is the only thing that gets damaged.